SUNMI payment terminals and Interac Flash: a Canadian merchant’s guide

 - Completion.
 The terminal displays “Approved” and the receipt prints.

-For transactions under $250, no PIN is required.
+For transactions under $250, no PIN is required per tap, and Interac tracks a cumulative tap limit (typically around $500) before prompting for a PIN as a fraud control.
 SUNMI’s NFC readers comply with ISO/IEC 14443 and ISO/IEC 18092 standards, the same standards used by Visa payWave, Mastercard Contactless, Apple Pay, and Google Pay.

 Common questions from Canadian merchants